raheep06/Magic8Ball-Fortune-Generator/README.md

 # Test ReadMe
-This is the code for the my Magic 8 ball (Fortune)
+This is the code for the my Magic 8 ball (FortuneYeah)